Yukihiro Miyamoto

 Yukihiro Miyamoto (宮本 幸裕, Miyamoto Yukihiro), occasionally nicknamed Otokomatsuri, is a Japanese anime director.
 He started at animation studio Vega Entertainment, and later joined Shaft.
 He is best known for directing Puella Magi Madoka Magica and its subsequent film trilogy alongside Akiyuki Shinbo, the latter trilogy which subsequently garnered ¥2 billion, making it a box-office success.

 Early life

-Miyamoto was interested in animation from a young age and was particularly interested in timing processes regarding characteristics like lip-sync timing or footstep sounds and whether they aligned with the screen images.
+Miyamoto was interested in anime and manga from a young age and was particularly interested in timing processes regarding characteristics like lip-sync timing or footstep sounds and whether they aligned with the screen images.
+He was originally interested in becoming a manga artist, but joked that his poor drawing skills and lack of storytelling ideas were an obstacle for him.
 After high school, he went to a science-based university as per his parents' wishes but found that he still loved animation, so he went to a vocational school, Yoyogi Animation Academy.
+At vocational school when he was around 22 or 23.
+Most students at the vocational school had just come out of high school and were in their late teens, while Miyamoto was in his early 20s.
+There, he had vague aspirations of joining the anime industry, but hadn't put much thought into what goes into anime production and how many people and different departments were involved.
+It was there that he met Doroinu, a younger student, who would later be one of his collaborators as one-half of Gekidan Inu Curry.